-Travel can be frustrating at the best of times.
-Add in a pregnancy and you’ve got the potential for a whole load of stress — but it doesn’t have to be that way.
+Travel can be frustrating at the best of times, add in pregnancy and you’ve got the potential for a whole load of stress — but it doesn’t have to be that way.
 Plan in advance and you’ll be well on your way to the relaxing holiday you deserve.
 Here are four things you can do to make pregnant travel easier for yourself.

 Talk to your travel companion about what you both want out of your experience, then tailor the holiday accordingly.
 Do you want to just lay by the pool all day and revel in doing nothing?
 Or do you feel up to doing some sightseeing?
 Maybe a mix of both?

-Pregnancy can be challenging to say the least, so now’s the time to really look after your wellbeing and treat yourself.
-Holidaysafe have a list of potential travel ideas in the second chapter of their pregnancy travel guide.
+Pregnancy can be challenging, to say the least, so now’s the time to really look after your wellbeing and treat yourself.
+Holidaysafe has a list of potential travel ideas in the second chapter of their pregnancy travel guide.